ThibaultG94/todo-list-app/APIDocumentation.md

     **Notes**:

-    1. A task can only be deleted by the user who created id.
+    1. A task can only be deleted by the user who created it.
     2. The `Authorization` header should contain a valid JWT token in the format `Bearer <JWT>`.

 ## Common Errors